slatedocs/slate/source/includes/methods/_collections.md

-remote_transaction_id | string | The unique transaction ID from the mobile network operator organization | long integer | The ID of the organization that the collection was matched to amount | decimal | The collection amount currency | string | The 3 letter ISO currency code for the collection phonenumber | string | The phone number that the collection was initiated from, in international format, starting with a + payment_date | string | The date that the collection was made, in the UTC timezone.
+remote_transaction_id | string | The unique transaction ID from the mobile network operator organization | long integer | The ID of the organization that the collection was matched to amount | decimal | The collection amount currency | string | The 3 letter ISO currency code for the collection. **Note:**: BXC is the Beyonic Test Currency code.
+See the "Testing" section for more information.
+Supported currency codes are BXC (Testing), UGX (Uganda), KES (Kenya) phonenumber | string | The phone number that the collection was initiated from, in international format, starting with a + payment_date | string | The date that the collection was made, in the UTC timezone.
 Format: "YYYY-MM-DDTHH:MM:SSZ" reference | string | The description or reference code that was included with the collection